Richardaeld/google_translate_game/README.md

 + As a user, I'd like an enjoyable way to spend my free time.
 + As a user, I'd like a game that helps with memory retention skills.
 + As a user, I'd like to learn some basic words of a different language.
++ As a user, I want a game that challenges me.

 ### Experience Provided
 + The game has different settings, such as: selectable difficulty, timer length, multiple languages, and total number of card pairs to give a user an enjoyable way to spend time with plenty of replay value.
 + The game has an adjustable difficulty that can be used to provide an experience that will challenge the user's memory retention skills.
 + The game currently has six different languages to pick from and they are pairable in any way the user chooses.
++ The game timer, difficulty, and total number of cards can be combined to give the user a over all difficulty setting of novice to literally unwinnable.

 ## Design Choices
 ![Responsiveness across devices](assets/readme/responsiveness.jpg "Looks great across all devices!")